What is a Composting Toilet?

 Compost toilets are very popular among the off-grid, mobile, and tiny home community.

+Depending on your needs and environment there is a composting toilet for you.
+If your toilet is on the move and mobile, you will need a toilet that can handle violent motion or jarring motion without splashing, spilling or leaking.
 Nature's Head dry composting toilet was originally designed for boats and is one of our many toilets that works well on the road.
 Often times, water is a valuable resource, so having a water-less toilet system means that you can avoid flushing water down the toilet.
 Composting toilets help you save water while providing an essential need, to help you make a home where ever you are.
+Composting toilets recycles your waste into a usable fertilizer.

 Now for those that aren't familiar, compost is nutrient rich soil used in gardens that is created through the process of composting.
 Composting is the natural process of recycling organic material (in this case human waste).
 Through this process, the human waste decays into an organic material that is used as a plant fertilizer.